dess-mannheim/prompt-makes-the-persona/analysis/README.md

 ## 2. Stereotypes

-We adapt the code from the original [Marked Personas paper](https://aclanthology.org/2023.acl-long.84.pdf) from: https://github.com/myracheng/markedpersonas
+We adapt the code from the original [Marked Personas paper](https://aclanthology.org/2023.acl-long.84.pdf) from: https://github.com/myracheng/markedpersonas.
+The script  `main.py` computes Marked Words for all combinations of demographic groups and prompt strategies, as well as the accuracy of an SVM classifier in distinguishing simulations from different demographic groups.
+To specify the models and task, set the global variables `MODELS` and `TASK` in the script.

 ## 3. Opinion Alignment